IAS Cargo Airlines: Merging with a rival

-Stansted-based Trans Meridian Air Cargo (TMAC), another small independent UK all-cargo operator wholly owned by Trafalgar House subsidiary Cunard Steamship Co, had come into being in 1962.
+Stansted-based Trans Meridian Air Cargo (TMAC), another small independent British all-cargo operator wholly owned by Trafalgar House subsidiary Cunard Steamship Co, had come into being in 1962.
 TMAC also operated a similar aircraft fleet consisting of the same aircraft types, including a pair of DC-8Fs.
 Therefore, combining both companies' businesses to achieve greater operational synergies as well as to attain greater economies of scale seemed to be the next "logical" step to ensure survival in a competitive market place dominated by bigger, more powerful rivals.

-IAS Cargo Airlines merged with TMAC on 15 August 1979 to create British Cargo Airlines, which began trading under its new name five days later.
-The merged entity's fleet comprised 15 aircraft, including eight DC-8 jet freighters, six CL-44-D and one CL-44-0 turboprop freighters.
+IAS Cargo Airlines merged with TMAC on 15 August 1979 to create British Cargo Airlines Ltd., which began trading under its new name five days later.
+The merged entity's fleet comprised 15 aircraft, including eight DC-8 freighters, six CL-44-D and one CL-44-0 turboprop freighters.
 The jets were based at Gatwick while the turboprops were stationed at Stansted.

-Closing chapter
+Closure and causes of collapse

-The newly created British Cargo Airlines only had a brief life.
-It folded in March 1980.
+The newly created British Cargo Airlines didn't even last a year: it folded in March 1980.
+The main reasons for the combined airline collapse included:

-Causes of collapse

-The main reasons for the combined entity's collapse included: